How to Create GST Invoice in Accounting Software

 Tax Invoice

-A tax invoice is issued when you sell taxable goods or services and charge GST.
-This is the most common GST invoice type for regular businesses.
+A tax invoice is issued when taxable goods or services are supplied and GST is charged.
+It is the most common invoice type used by regular businesses.
+The invoice clearly shows the GST amount, allowing the buyer to claim input tax credit based on the details provided.

 Bill of Supply